Understanding Vendor Chargebacks and Their Impact on Your Profit Margins on Amazon

 • 80% of product cost for overage above 91%

-*Baby, Health and Personal Care, Apparel, Beauty, Shoes, Luggage, Grocery, Pantry, or Luxury Beauty products will have fee at 30% of product cost with overage up to 40%.
+• Baby, Health and Personal Care, Apparel, Beauty, Shoes, Luggage, Grocery, Pantry, or Luxury Beauty products are charged 30% of product cost for overages up to 40%.

-* Amazon Fresh products will always be charged the full cost of product for any overage units.
+• Amazon Fresh products are charged 100% of the product cost for any overage units.

 This one is simple.
 Unconfirmed PO units chargebacks happen when vendors send products to Amazon that were never confirmed on a PO.